Divorce and Refinancing a House in Texas

 What documents are needed to refinance a mortgage post-divorce in Texas?

 To refinance after a divorce in Texas, you’ll usually need your divorce decree, proof of income, tax returns, and possibly a home appraisal.
-Ensure any agreements about the home, like an owelty lien, are clearly documented.
+Ensure any agreements about the home, like an owelty lien, are documented.

 How does an owelty lien work in a divorce refinance?